mchesler613/django_adventures/oauth2_web_application_integration_with_github_and_oauthlib.md

 With both `oauthlib` and `requests`, we can implement an OAuth2 Web Application flow in a Django app that integrates with a third-party provider such as GitHub.
 Although we can also use Django packages that are built using these Python packages and are well-integrated with many third-party providers, implementing an OAuth2 client ourself is more educational and satisfying.

 A demo app based on this article is available [here](https://aws.djangodemo.com/auth) if you would like to test it out.
+Thanks for reading and Happy Django!